-- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Wireless configurations. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically).
+- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Wireless configurations. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically.

-4.17.7 Password
+4.16.7 Password

-Choose menu "System Tools → Password", you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-90.
+Choose menu "System Tools \rightarrow Password", you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-91.

-Password

-The username and password must not exceed 14 characters in length and must not include any spaces!
+e username and password must not exceed 14 characters in length and must not include any spaces!

 Old User Name:

 Old Password:

 New User Name:

 New Password:

 Confirm New Password:

-Save Clear All
+Commit New Password:

-Figure 4-90 Password
+Figure 4-91 Password